If you struggle to understand which marketing efforts contribute to your organisation’s success, you’re researching the correct solution.

 Linear attribution model assigns equal credit for a conversion to all tracked touchpoints, regardless of their impact on the visitor’s decision to convert.

-It helps you understand the full conversion path.
+It helps you understand the entire conversion path.
 But this model doesn’t distinguish between the importance of lead generation activities versus nurturing touches.

 - Focuses on all touch points associated with a conversion